danrejsa/Memory-Game/README.md

 ## How to play

-* Click on each tile will to see the content beneath the tile.
+* Click on each tile to see the content beneath the tile.
-* Your target is to match two same tile at a time
+* Your target is to match two same tiles at a time
 * Ensure to match all pairs at the mininum number of moves.
+## Click [Memory Game App](https://danrejsa.github.io/Memory-Game/) to play the game.
 * Enjoy the game.